Zelenskyy seeks German, French support as Russia tightens noose on Avdiivka

 However, Ukrainian leaders have highlighted the increasingly tricky situation on the eastern front lines because of ammunition shortages.

-A possible $60bn package of military aid has been held up in the United States since last year because of wrangling in the Congress.
+A possible $60bn package of military aid has been held up in the United States since last year because of wrangling in Congress.

 Alongside with the US stalling, the European Union has admitted that it will only be able to send half of the one million artillery shells it promised by March.